Takashiidobe/ddia-bookclub/ch1/takashiidobe-answers.md

 ## What is the definition of a reliable system?
 What are some of the ways that systems can become "unreliable"?

+A reliable system works correctly in the face of adversity.
+A system should perform the way a user expects (the principle of least surprise), correct/guide the user when they make mistakes, and prevent invalid states.

+As well, a system that tolerates faults tends to be more reliable, since systems tend to be in a state where something is going wrong, namely hardware faults (bits can be flipped, data can be lost on a machine, a machine cannot be reached through the network).
+A system that can tolerate the loss of one machine is much more reliable than a system that goes down when a machine goes down.

 ## What makes a system scalable?
-What are the characteristics of a stable system?
+What are the characteristics of a scalable system?

--- YOUR ANSWER HERE --

 ## What is the difference between a horizontally scaling and vertically scaling system?
 What are some of the pros and cons for each?